je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 Dynamic system is a very powerful tool.
 It was developed almost a hundred years ago, and today it still remains popular among epidemiologists.
 Nevertheless, dynamic system requires a homogeneity assumption of the population.
 Each individual in the system is regarded as equal and interchangeable, implying that any two individuals can interact with each other with the same probability.
 In the real world, each individual’s likelihood of infection is constrained by her/his geolocation and social circle.
 In an extreme case, an indigenous family living in Amazon rainforest is unlikely to interact with a Jewish family living in Caucasus mountains.
 Hence, the papers on influenza and tuberculosis have a new contestant for the last two decades, graph theory.

 Amid the sharp rise of the computing power, we are able to leverage the agent-based model to keep surveillance on each individual.
-As big-brother as it sounds, the governments across the world have deployed much more extreme measures to combat the novel corona virus.
+As big-brother as it sounds, the governments across the world have deployed draconian measures to combat the novel corona virus.
 Our cellular GPS signals, credit card bills and other personal information are used to construct agent-based models.
 If they keep depriving us of our personal freedom after the virus, we will soon live in an Orwellian dystopian world.

 > For someone like me, for whom freedom of movement was a hard-fought right, such restrictions can only be justified by their absolute necessity. <br><br>
 > --- Angela Merkel, Chancellor of Germany